learningd3/learningd3.github.io/_posts/2017-02-01-an-old-tool.md

   </a>
 </div>

 Data visualization is challenging because it sits at the intersection of many disciplines.
-Graphic design is one of these, but so is behavioral psychology, statistics, mathematics.
-You don’t have to be an expert in all of these disciplines, but you can get exposure to them all.
+Graphic design is one of these, but so is behavioral psychology, statistics, and mathematics.
+The reason it's challenging is also a reason it's worth digging into.
+You get exposure.

 <blockquote class="twitter-tweet tw-align-center" data-lang="en"><p lang="en" dir="ltr">This beautiful visualization of global weather conditions by <a href="https://twitter.com/cambecc">@cambecc</a> is an all time favorite of mine. <a href="https://t.co/wbpHi6APNa">https://t.co/wbpHi6APNa</a> 🌎 <a href="https://t.co/VCsUDtKRrD">pic.twitter.com/VCsUDtKRrD</a></p>&mdash; Philip Davis (@philipcdavis) <a href="https://twitter.com/philipcdavis/status/826673317067120640">February 1, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>